growerp/growerpuntil20220814/README.md

 # GrowERP Admin App

-GrowERP Flutter frontend component for Android, IOS and Web using Flutter on Ofbiz or Moqui.
+GrowERP Admin Flutter frontend component for Android, IOS and Web using https://flutter.dev All screens work on all these devices however a smaller screen will show information but is still usable.

+It is simplified frontend however with the ability to still use with, or in addition to the original ERP system screens.
+The system is a true multicompany system and can support virtually any ERP backend as long as it has a REST interface.

+The system is properly implemented with https://pub.dev/packages/flutter_bloc state management.

 System configuration file in /assets/cfg/app_settings.json here you can set either Moqui or Apache OFBiz system

+For test purposes we can provide access to Moqui or OFBiz systems.

 This admin branch contains all basicfunctions: